alexbosworth/ln-service/README.md

 `after` and `before` are not supported on LND 0.10.0 and below

+`description` is not returned in LND 0.10.1 and below

     {
       [after]: <Confirmed After Current Best Chain Block Height Number>
       [before]: <Confirmed Before Current Best Chain Block Height Number>